Breaking On/Off-coupling Loss Degeneracies via Bidirectional Nonlinear Optics: Efficiency thresholds for off-chip squeezing

-\subsection{Efficiency thresholds for off-chip squeezing}
+\section{Efficiency thresholds for off-chip squeezing}

-Fig.~\ref{fig:Sqz_15dB} summarizes the dependence of on- and off-chip squeezing on interface efficiencies.
+Fig.~\ref{fig:Sqz_15dB} summarizes the dependence of \BH{ideal} on- and off-chip squeezing on \BH{on/off-coupling} efficiencies.
 Fig.~\ref{fig:Sqz_15dB}(a) shows the on-chip squeezing $\mathcal{S}_\text{ON}$ as a function of the coupling efficiency $\eta^{(2\omega)}_{1}$, while Fig.~\ref{fig:Sqz_15dB}(b) maps the off-chip squeezing $\mathcal{S}_\text{OFF}$ as a joint function of $\eta^{(2\omega)}_{1}$ and $\eta^{(\omega)}_{2}$.
-The orange lines in both panels mark the squeezing contour $15~\text{dB}$, a benchmark frequently cited in advanced quantum technologies.
+The orange lines in both panels mark the squeezing contour $15~\text{dB}$, a benchmark frequently cited in advanced quantum technologies, such as CV quantum error correction and precision quantum metrology~\cite{fukui2018high,larsen2025nature}.

-On-chip squeezing levels approaching $15~\text{dB}$ are particularly relevant for applications such as CV quantum error correction and precision quantum metrology~\cite{fukui2018high,larsen2025nature}.
-As shown in Fig.~\ref{fig:Sqz_15dB}(a), achieving this on-chip benchmark requires an input coupling efficiency $\eta^{(2\omega)}_{1} \gtrsim 0.65$, which is attainable using current photonic integration technologies.
-For example, edge-coupled LiN modulators have demonstrated per-interface coupling efficiencies below $0.5~\text{dB}$ (corresponding to efficiencies above $90~\%$) at $1550~\text{nm}$~\cite{Ying2021LowLossEdge}, indicating that such coupling efficiencies are experimentally feasible.

-Although high on-chip squeezing is feasible, maintaining this performance off chip imposes stricter requirements.
-For example, to retain the off-chip squeezing level $\mathcal{S}_\text{OFF}\gtrsim 15~\text{dB}$, the output interface efficiency must satisfy $\eta^{(\omega)}_{2}\gtrsim 0.97$, illustrated in Fig.~\ref{fig:Sqz_15dB}(b).
+Achieving this on-chip benchmark requires an on/off chip coupling efficiency $\eta^{(2\omega)}_{1} \gtrsim 0.65$, which is attainable using current photonic integration technologies.
+For example, edge-coupled LiN modulators have demonstrated per-coupling efficiencies below $0.5~\text{dB}$ (corresponding to efficiencies $>90~\%$) at $1550~\text{nm}$~\cite{Ying2021LowLossEdge}, indicating that such coupling efficiencies are experimentally feasible.
+However, maintaining this performance off chip imposes stricter requirements.
+For example, to retain the off-chip squeezing level $\mathcal{S}_\text{OFF}\gtrsim 15~\text{dB}$, the output \BH{on/off-coupling} efficiency must satisfy $\eta^{(\omega)}_{2}\gtrsim 0.97$.